taka-rl/flask_webapp/README.md

 - Design database considering Place, BlogPost, User and Comment
 - Add user authentication function for adding/editing/deleting places (only admin can)
 - Add a send_email function in the contact.html
+- Add a language switcher

 ## Future development:
 - Improve the web page design
-- Add a language switcher
+- Organize main.py
 - Make sure all the functionality
 - Add functions to add/delete users by admin
 - Introduce a chatbot